• 6 min read

 With the growing nostalgia for days gone by, companies are setting up shop in restored and repurposed urban buildings.
 This “adaptive reuse” speaks volumes about an organization’s values and culture.
 It says, “We’re in this for the long-haul.
 We value durability, sustainability, diversity, and the beauty of all three.
 We don’t just throw things away, and we appreciate innovative reuse ideas.”
 And, the workforce is loving it—especially Millennials who most desire employers whose values match their own, according to a blog article by Nina McQueen, LinkedIn’s Vice President & Chief People Officer.

-The "Old to New" design trend takes the spaces inside these adapted commercial buildings and creates a nostalgic look and feel with vintage furnishings.
+The "Old to New" workplace design trend takes the spaces inside these adapted commercial buildings and creates a nostalgic look and feel with vintage furnishings.
 Pieces come from, and are inspired by, mid-century modern, art deco, and other prominent design movements of the past.
 Recycled, repurposed, and reused elements bring a rustic character to spaces, while satisfying a desire for zero waste.
 And, retro-influenced materials, textures, and colorways add a familiar, comforting warmth that welcomes all.

 6. Need for Nature